domoticz/domoticz/dzVents/documentation/README.md

 Every time Domoticz starts dzVents and debug logging is enabled you should see these lines:
 ```
 dzVents version: x.y.z
-Event trigger type: xxxx
+Event trigger type: aaaa
 ```
-Where xxxx can be time, device, uservariable, security or scenegroup.
+Where aaaa can be time, device, uservariable, security or scenegroup.
 That should give you a clue what kind of event is active.
 If you don't see this information then dzVents is not active (or debug logging is not active).

 ### Script is still not executed
 If for some reason your script is not executed while all of the above is done, it is possible that your triggers are not correct.
 Either the time rule is not matching with the current time (try to set the rule to `every minute` or something simple), or the device name is not correct (check casing), or you use an id that doesn't exist.
 Note that in the `on` section, you cannot use the dzVents domoticz object!